Templates

 Student and faculty research is supported by government and private agencies, including the National Science Foundation, U.S. Forest Service, U.S. Department of Agriculture, U.S. Army Corps of Engineers, Virginia Department of Environmental Quality, U.S. Department of Energy, Virginia Department of Game and Inland Fisheries, Virginia Coast Reserve Long-Term Ecological Research Network, Virginia Sea Grant, and the Virginia Natural Heritage Program.
 The department is supported by over sixty faculty and staff members.

 The Department of English within the College of Humanities and Sciences at Virginia Commonwealth University, offers a Bachelor of Arts, Master of Arts, Master of Fine Arts, and a PhD in Media, Art, and Text, designed to break down walls between disciplines to expand research possibilities available to students and allow them to fashion new intellectual arenas for the creation and dissemination of knowledge.
 Since the department’s inception, efforts have been made to remain responsive to the needs and interests of students, and to expose them to new opportunities, including a study abroad program, reading series (Moveable Feast), Visiting Writers Series, Distinguished Writers Series, a multimedia journal (Blackbird), and the VCU Cabell First Novelist Award.
+In the fall of 2025, the department also became home to VCU’s Foreign Language programs, including the BA in Spanish and minor programs in French, German, Italian, and Russian.

 The department’s faculty publish to national and international acclaim and have been honored with regional, national, and international awards.
 The department has hosted academic conferences as varied as the Victorians Institute, the Southeastern Renaissance Society, and the African Literature Association.
-Faculty is known for serving as editors for a number of prominent publications as diverse as Stand Magazine, Victorians Institute Journal, Studies in Eighteenth-Century CultureThe Comparatist, and Broad Street.
+Faculty is known for serving as editors for a number of prominent publications as diverse as Stand Magazine, Victorians Institute Journal, Studies in Eighteenth-Century Culture, The Comparatist, and Broad Street.
 Faculty specializations include 18th century, 19th century, 20th/21st century, early modern, and medieval literature, and composition linguistics, creative writing, literatures of diversity, and film, new media, and theory.
 The department includes over 100 faculty and staff members.

 The Department of Forensic Science, housed within the College of Humanities and Sciences, at Virginia Commonwealth University (VCU) provides students with a solid, well-rounded education preparing them for effective professional careers in public and private forensic laboratories, basic research laboratories, and clinical laboratories.
 The Bachelor of Science in Forensic Science at VCU is a unique program that recognizes a solid science background, followed by strengthening of earned knowledge through hands-on experience, are the keys to a successful forensic science career.
-The undergraduate program in Forensic Science has been accredited by FEPAC (Forensic Science Educational Programs Accreditation Commission) since 2005, and boasts approximately 400 undergraduate majors between the Forensic Biology, Forensic Chemistry, and Physical Evidence concentrations, all of which are FEPAC accredited.
+The undergraduate program in Forensic Science has been accredited by FEPAC (Forensic Science Educational Programs Accreditation Commission) since 2005, and boasts more than 350 undergraduate majors between the Forensic Biology, Forensic Chemistry, and Physical Evidence concentrations, all of which are FEPAC accredited.

 The Master of Science in Forensic Science program is designed to prepare students for careers as forensic scientists in government and private laboratories.
 Students receive in-depth exposure to specializations within the field, including drug analysis, DNA analysis, trace evidence, criminalistics, and legal issues.
 A strong emphasis on laboratory courses provides students with significant hands-on experience prior to graduation.
 Several of the required lab courses are taught at the Virginia Department of Forensic Science Lab, which is nationally accredited by the American Society of Crime Laboratory Directors.
 The MS in Forensic Science program has been granting degrees since 1978, and is also fully accredited by FEPAC.
-The typical entering class is 18 to 20 students with chosen specialties that span the program's offerings.
-Fifteen faculty support the department.
+The typical entering class is 20-25 students with chosen specialties that span the program's offerings.
+Eleven faculty support the department.
 Many are actively engaged in research and have received funding from the National Institute of Justice.

 The Department of History, within the College of Humanities and Sciences at Virginia Commonwealth University (VCU), is home to two dozen talented teachers and scholars who offer diverse courses on the human making of our world.
 VCU History majors investigate the past across boundaries of time and place, and apply their knowledge and skills in capstone courses.
 The History M. A. program engages graduate students through analysis of development across time and directs them into independent research and writing.
 The department’s three student organizations, the Alexandrian Society, History Now!, and the History Graduate Student Association, provide opportunities for leadership as well as fellowship.
 Richmond and central Virginia boast a plethora of public history institutions, where students gain practical experience through internships for academic credit.